Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

-where $\mathbf{M}$ can be regarded as a switch matrix of dimension $N_t \times N_{RF}$, ${\mathbf{m}}$ is an all-one column vector, which means the state of $\frac{{{N_t}}}{{{N_{RF}}}}$ connections from a RF chain to a sub-arrays are on.
-Compared with the fully-connected architecture, the partially-connected architecture further reduces the hardware cost to $N_{t}$ links \cite{archi8,archi10}, which is more appealing in THz communications.
-For example, the authors in \cite{archadd1, archadd2} implemented the partially-connected architecture for the beamforming in THz communications.
-In addition, the authors in \cite{archadd3} proposed a novel partially-connected HB architecture with two digital beamformers, wherein the additional one is developed to compensate for the performance loss caused by the analog constraints as well as the difference of channel matrices among subcarriers.
+where $\mathbf{M}$ can be regarded as a switch matrix of dimension $N_t \times N_{RF}$, ${\mathbf{m}_i}$ is an all-one column vector, which means the state of corresponding phase shifters are on.
+The diagonal matrix ${{\mathbf{\Phi }}_{AB}}$ represents the phase shifters connected to the antenna elements, where ${\phi _i} = {e^{j{\theta _i}}}$ is the phase shift factor of the $i$-th phase shifter.
+Compared with the fully-connected architecture, the partially-connected architecture further reduces the hardware cost to $N_{t}$ links \cite{archi8,archi10}, which is much appealing in THz communications\cite{archadd1, archadd2}.
+In particular, the authors in \cite{archadd3} proposed a novel partially-connected HB architecture with two digital beamformers, wherein the additional one is developed to compensate for the performance loss caused by frequency selective fading.